datanav/docs/data-enrichment.rst

 - In advance, if standardised schema already exists are to be used
 - On demand, when a consumer needs properties that may originate in more than one source

-If the creation of the global properties need to use a :ref:`hops <hops_dtl_function>` to another global dataset, it is recommended to do this through feedback loops.
+If you need to use a :ref:`hops <hops_dtl_function>` function to another global dataset when creating global properties, it is recommended to do this through feedback loops.

 .. data-enrichment-feedback-loops: